-Large pores are seen in those with oily or combination skin but can also be a problem for those with mature skin.
+Large pores are seen in those with oily or combination skin but can also be problematic for mature skin.

-If you are using harsher treatments, such as microcurrent, need to be done in a series of 6 treatments and then upkeep every 6-12 months.
+If you are using harsher treatments, such as microcurrent, it needs to be done in a series of six treatments and then upkeep every 6-12 months.

 Overactive oil glands in the skin can also cause enlarged pores.
 Too much oil clogs the pore, and they are unable to close.
 Again, keeping the pores clean helps to minimize the look of open and large pores.
 Below are some helpful recipes to close large pores.

-Use a Toner
+Minimize Pores with a Toner

-Facial SteamMinimize large pores on the face with steam.
+Minimize large pores on the face with steam.
+The steam opens up pores so that you can clean them more efficiently.
 Boil water on the stove and remove it from the burner.
-Add six drops of essential oils that are good for the skin like Tea Tree, Lavender, Lemon, Cedarwood, Egyptian Myrrh, or Oregano.
+Add six drops of essential oils suitable for the skin, like Tea Tree, Lavender, Lemon, Cedarwood, Egyptian Myrrh, or Oregano.

-Cold Water or Ice Cubes
+Shrink Pores with Cold Water or Ice Cubes

 Anything cold helps to shrink inflamed areas or skin.
-Splash your face with cold water or apply an ice cube wrapped in a towel to areas needed.
+Splash your face with cold water or apply an ice cube wrapped in a towel to the areas needed.